Software

 4. Does the vendor run network and social engineering tests to check how well it can identify common cyberattacks such as phishing emails?

-5. What effective response plans are in place?
+5. What effective incident response plans are in place?

 6. How would the vendor handle follow up and resolution to data breaches?